 Harm reduction reflects widespread consensus among a range of government officials, health care professions, police and law enforcement agencies, academics and non-governmental organizations.
 Yet in 2007, the Government of Canada removed harm reduction as an official element of Canada’s federal drug strategy and implemented a more punitive approach to drug policy.
 Once a relative leader in progressive drug policy, Canada has also opposed harm reduction within international forums as a key component of global and national drug strategies.

 While provincial governments continue to develop harm reduction services together with the evolution of municipal drug strategies, federal policy priorities are increasingly obstructing the implementation of local harm reduction responses.

 Support drug policies based on evidence and compassion.

 Sign up for our newsletter to learn more about drug policy and how you can help create change with us.

 Create a legal and policy environment that facilitates the development and scaling up of harm reduction approaches and services across the country.
 This includes:

-- developing policies to enable and guide the implementation of harm reduction services that are largely missing or only available in limited settings, such as the distribution of naloxone (used to prevent overdoses from being fatal) and the testing of street drugs; and
+- Developing policies to enable and guide the implementation of harm reduction services that are largely missing or only available in limited settings, such as the distribution of naloxone (used to prevent overdoses from being fatal) and the testing of street drugs

 - Internationally, advocate for harm reduction to be recognized as an essential component of global and national drug strategies at the upcoming UN General Assembly Special Session on Drugs in April 2016.